 Hosting plans also vary in price and are paid on a monthly or yearly basis.
-A basic plan with shared hosting will do.
-I advise paying annually.
+A basic annual plan with shared hosting will do.
 It’s cheaper and there are introductory offers to entice you.

 Blu-Host is a popular option and promoted by many sites, and so too are GoDaddy and Hostgator.
 I’ve tried all three and they are OK.
 They are promoted heavily because their affiliate commissions are generous.

 Until recently Siteground was a firm favorite but they have repositioned themselves as a mid-priced option.
-They have a good reputation if your budget is slightly higher.
+They had a good reputation but I’ve heard complaints about their customer service.